fiskaltrust/rollout-doc/technical-operations/rollout-automation/templates.md

 ## Variables

-Variables are substitute entries for dynamically configured values and will be replaced with their actual content when the template is instantiated.
+Variables are substitute entries for dynamically configured values and will be replaced with their actual content when the template is rolled out.
 A variable is denoted by its name being wrapped into `|[`  and `]|`.

 For example, to use the variable `my_variable` in a template, you'd use `|[my_variable]|` at the location where you want to use its eventual value.